 For a list of countries whose citizens can easily purchase land & property in Turkey please click HERE

 Yes.
 Mortgages are available, please see our Financing the Property section.
+So, how can I get mortgage in Turkey?
 We can help you with all aspects of your application from choosing your bank to translations.

-Yes, you need a Turkish tax number which we can help you to acquire and your I.D, passport etc. and proof of address in your home country which is less than 3 months old.
+Yes, you need a Turkish tax number which we can help you to acquire and your I.D, passport, etc and proof of address in your home country which is less that 3 months old.

 Yes, you can.
 We will advise you if your offer is a sensible one and proceed from there to facilitate negotiations with the vendor.

-Keyholders International Property Group always recommends you to seek legal representation for your house purchase.
+Keyholders Fethiye always recommends you to seek legal representation for your house purchase.

 Yes, there are no restrictions on you removing your money from Turkey.
 A simple international bank transfer takes it to where you want it to go.